 If you want your new home theatre to last more than a few months, it’s imperative you properly prepare for such situations.

 In some cases, a humidifier may be all you need to keep the dampness at bay.
 In other situations, say, for instance, if you have a lot of water pipes running through the basement, you may need to take more drastic measures.

 Properly sealing the water pipes and installing a sump pump will help control the water if your basement floods.

 #3 – Flooring

 We’ve already mentioned this earlier but let’s dive in a little deeper.
 Generally speaking, basement floors are made out of concrete.
 Because of this, the acoustics tend to be pretty good.
 Even still, sound may improve quite a bit by simply carpeting the floor.

-However, before carpeting the basement floor, be sure to waterproof it first.
+However, before carpeting the basement floor, be sure to waterproof the basement first.
 The last thing you want is water seeping through the floor and ruining the carpet and electronics.

 If there is already a problem with your basement floor seeping water, you should cover it with tiles instead of carpeting it.
 Just be sure to use waterproof underlayment before placing the tiles.

-If you aren’t sure how you want to set up your new home theatre, it is always a good idea to get a professional basement refinisher to inspire you.
+If you aren’t sure how you want to set up your new home theater, it is always a good idea to get a professional basement re-finisher to inspire you.